kindelia/Kindelia/WHITEBOOK.md

 [run] #10 [26 mana | 0 size]
 ```

-When a Kindelia node runs that block, the constructors `Leaf` and `Branch`, as
+When a K-Chan node runs that block, the constructors `Leaf` and `Branch`, as
 well as the global function `Sum`, will be defined forever inside the network.
 Note how it follows a functional style, closely resembling Haskell's equational
 notation.
-Kindelia functions aren't compiled to fit stack machines: they run
+K-Chan functions aren't compiled to fit stack machines: they run
 natively as is, because beta reduction and pattern matching are primitive, O(1)
 opcodes on the HVM.